algolia/instantsearch/docgen/src/guide/Widgets.md

 navWeight: 85
 ---

-`react-instantsearch` provides a set of DOM widgets with pre-defined DOM structure and behavior.
+React InstantSearch provides a set of DOM widgets with pre-defined DOM structure and behavior.

 Here's an example using the [`<SearchBox>`](widgets/SearchBox.html):